 But if you felt compelled to keep your investments within a sole fund family, you could very easily wrap yourself up in some of the best Fidelity retirement funds and meet every one of your needs.

 Fidelity has been a leader in mutual funds and exchange-traded funds (ETFs), covering virtually every asset class for decades.
-It currently boasts nearly 50 million individual investors holding $15 trillion in assets—scale that allows it to both add new products over time and keep lowering its already low costs.
+It currently boasts nearly 50 million individual investors and more than $16 trillion in assets under administration—scale that allows it to both add new products over time and keep lowering its already low costs.
 And the best Fidelity retirement funds can go toe to toe with virtually any other major mutual fund company in terms of price and breadth of offerings.

 Let’s take a look at how Fidelity funds can be used to best position your retirement portfolio.
 I’ll explore some of the best Fidelity mutual funds for retirement, and provide answers to some common related retirement investing questions.